+It's a clean and simple cabin, with easy to use climate control controls, an excellent driving position and plenty of room.

-A lot of people overlook the interior in the Evo.
-I personally like it; I made sure that the car I bought had an immaculate interior.
+When viewing the Evo some people tend overlook the interior as the most important thing is the engine and transmission.
+I personally like the Evo interior; I made sure that the cars I bought had an immaculate interior [or as close as you can get].

 Follow this section carefully; it covers a hell of a lot.